Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 ```

 :::note
 You should also initialize the top-level element to the base `MainPanel` member, as shown above.
-That would allow the base class to popup your view as a [modal dialog](#popup-child-views).
+That would allow the base class to pop up your view as a [modal dialog](#popup-child-views).
 :::

 ### Binding to view models